electron-forge/electron-forge-docs/config/plugins/webpack.md

 ```
 {% endcode %}

-Second, all `loadUrl` and `preload` paths need to reference the entry points' magic global variables that this plugin will define for you.
+Second, all `loadURL` and `preload` paths need to reference the entry points' magic global variables that this plugin will define for you.
 Each entry point has two globals defined: one suffixed with `_WEBPACK_ENTRY`, and the other suffixed with `_PRELOAD_WEBPACK_ENTRY`.
 These point to the paths for your renderer entry point and your preload script path, respectively.
 In the case of the `main_window` entry point in the earlier example, the global variables will be named `MAIN_WINDOW_WEBPACK_ENTRY` and `MAIN_WINDOW_PRELOAD_WEBPACK_ENTRY`.
 An example of how to use them is given below:

 {% code title="main.js" %}
 ```javascript